shivam99aa/configuration_tool/README.md

 # Configuration Tool

 Basic configuration tool which can perform simple tasks on a debian based machine using SSH.
 This tool is inspired from Ansible.
+This tool is tested on Ubuntu 18.04 machine yet.
+It might not work on other linux flavors.

 ## Table of Contents